dcchang/gene-variant-extractor/README.md

 **Date:** Summer 2018

-This repository contains **python** code used to parse and organize gene variants from supplemental data files associated with human genome research articles.
+This repository contains **python** code used to parse and organize gene variants from supplemental data files associated with human genomics research articles.

 Code is in **src**.